 Presented by IEEE SA and Northeast Big Data Innovation Hub

-The Global Connected Healthcare Cybersecurity Virtual 2021 Workshop Series is presented by the IEEE SA, IEEE P2933™ Working Group, and the Northeast Big Data Innovation Hub headquartered at Columbia University.
-We will convene a global community of leaders in healthcare, technology, and policy to develop mutual understanding and recommendations for standards to improve connected healthcare cybersecurity.
-The workshop series will delve into challenges and opportunities in connected healthcare security, privacy, ethics, trust and identity, including data and device validation and interoperability.
-Resulting recommendations will include an Integrated Systems Design approach, leveraging the TIPPSS framework being developed by IEEE working groups to enhance Trust, Identity, Privacy, Protection, Safety and Security of clinical IoT and connected healthcare systems globally.
-Learnings will include:
+The Global Connected Healthcare Cybersecurity Virtual Workshop Series is presented by IEEE SA, the IEEE P2933™ Working Group, and the Northeast Big Data Innovation Hub headquartered at Columbia University.
+The workshop series delves into challenges and opportunities in connected healthcare security, privacy, ethics, trust, and identity, including data and device validation and interoperability.
+Resulting recommendations will include an Integrated Systems Design approach, leveraging the TIPPSS framework being developed by IEEE working groups to enhance Trust, Identity, Privacy, Protection, Safety, and Security of clinical IoT and connected healthcare systems globally.
+Learnings include:

 - Understanding the risks and threat vectors in connected healthcare and IoT systems